mcj-group/cps/README.md

 * `MultiBucketQueue.h`: Multi Bucket Queue with bucket queues as underlying structure
 * `BucketStructs.h`: Contains implementation of buckets and the bucket queue, used by MultiBucketQueue

-The `MultiQueue` and the `MultiBucketQueue` both use push & pop batching by default.
-If task-batching is not wanted, set the batch sizes to 1 during initialization.
+The `MultiQueue` and the `MultiBucketQueue` both use push & pop batching (batch sizes = 1 by default), prefetching (off by default), and stickiness (1 by default).

-Refer to the unit tests in the `CPS/tests/` folder on details of how these schedulers are used.
+Refer to the unit tests in the `cps/tests/` folder on details of how these schedulers are used.

 ### tests/
-This folder contains basic unit tests for the queues in `CPS/include/`.
+This folder contains basic unit tests for the queues in `cps/include/`.